-This old fashioned recipe will have you feeling like you’ve stepped onto the set of Madmen.
+This old fashioned with brown sugar simple syrup recipe will have you feeling like you’ve stepped onto the set of Madmen.
 A simple and classic cocktail, the old fashioned is definitely a drink you need to know how to make.

 When I think of drinking an old fashioned cocktail, I think of a fancy bar with deep rich leather, and heavy mahogany walls.
 I think of an old fashioned as a drink that embodies masculinity; mainly alcohol with a touch of sweetness.